camilapattaro/capstone_cyclist/README.md

 Lastly, I checked for duplicates, filtered and sorted all the columns to identify any relevant blank spaces and inconsistencies in formatting.
 I noticed that there were many blank cells in the columns related to the start and end stations of the trips.
 However, I chose not to exclude them, as the other data in those rows were still valuable for my analysis.

 Due to the large size of the dataset, I decided to transition from Excel to SQL and finish the cleaning process using BigQuery.
+Codes inside CLEANING folder.

+# 4. Analyse
+I used Big Query to conduct my analysis, and I will outline my steps below to facilitate visualization and understanding.
+My entire analysis was executed by comparing the data between casual riders and members.
+Codes inside ANALYSING folder.

+# 5. Share
+This is the stage where we share our findings.
+This is achieved by creating impactful visualizations that will assist the audience in easily understanding the assessment.
+Presenting the extensive data in the form of graphs and plots makes it easier to visualize trends, identify patterns, and effectively convey the results of my analysis.

+For that purpose, I transferred my data to Tableau and created a dashboard, which can be accessed [here](https://public.tableau.com/app/profile/camila.pattaro7144/viz/CyclistBikeShareAnalysis_17294455179800/CyclistDashboard)

+# 6. Act
+The final stage of our analysis involves applying our insights to drive solutions and recommendations that are supported by data.
+Our business task was to identify the differences in usage between members and casual riders of the Cyclistic bike-share system, with the goal of designing effective marketing strategies aimed at converting casual riders into annual members.

+Data-driven recommendations:

+With the use of digital marketing, promote bike usage in general, encouraging a more sustainable commuting option and a healthier lifestyle.
+Topics such as global warming and maintaining health through physical exercise are of general interest to the public, and it would be beneficial to leverage these in our favor.
+This approach could not only attract new members but also encourage casual riders to switch to an annual plan.
+Identify the most frequented locations by casual riders and partner with businesses in those areas to offer member-only deals and discounts, encouraging casual riders to transition to a membership plan.
+Promote the use of bikes during the off-peak season months by offering early bird sign-up promotions with discounts for memberships.
+Offer discount plans for families and friends to encourage collective memberships.

+# Conclusion
+This analysis provides valuable insights into the preferences and behaviors of Cyclistic members and casual riders.
+By considering these differences, the company can effectively develop a strategy to convert casual riders into potential members.